In this post, you will find a list of the best point and shoot for video, which are great for Youtube videos and traveling.

 The Bad

-The Panasonic LX10 is the third option of the top compact cameras you can choose for vlogging.
-It is also the cheapest option between the very best, so you can expect that it can perform a little bit worse in some ways, but the price difference makes it worth it.
+The Panasonic LX10 is the cheapest option among the very best, so you can expect that it can perform a little bit worse in some ways, but the price difference makes it worth it.

 However, some of the good things about having a fast lens get lost since you can’t rely on this camera’s autofocus.
 It often loses its focus subject, so you should probably use the manual focus mode and close the lens aperture, which won’t allow you to achieve the blurry background effect you might love.